Latina-In-The-Loop/litl-blog/_posts/2026-03-27-passive-learning-trap.md

 > "True clarity doesn't come from more reading.
 It comes from designing a system and watching it fail."

-## The Expertise You Already Have

-If you’ve worked in operations, workflow automation, legal tech, or any environment where processes carry real consequences, I don’t think you’re starting from scratch.
-You’ve probably already developed an instinct for where things break once they meet real conditions.

-In my experience, the breakdown shows up in edge cases, ambiguous inputs, people who respond late or unpredictably, and external systems that technically return a success while still giving you something unusable.
-Agentic AI doesn’t remove those problems.
-It adds a new layer on top of them.

-That’s part of why experience with deterministic systems still matters.
-You already know what silent failure looks like.
-You know how much damage a small assumption can do once it gets embedded in a workflow.

 ## Where I Am Now

 I’m building now.
 Not perfectly, but for real.
 GigOps, the agentic booking coordinator I wrote about in the last post, is the first agentic system I’ve shipped using these principles.
 It has decision logic, human approval gates, and an architecture I can keep changing without having to rebuild the whole thing each time.
 The program gave me a framework and language for what I was doing.
 The build showed me where that thinking held up and where it didn’t.